Tara Neyland

 Tara Neyland (born 28 January 1994) is an Australian para-cyclist.
 She is a two-time Road World Champion and three-time Track World Champion.

 Career

 On 3 July 2025, Neyland was selected to represent Australia at the 2025 UCI Para-cycling Road World Championships.
 She won a gold medal in the time trial C4 event with a time of 33:51.60.
 She also won a gold medal in the road race C4 event with a time of 2:08:38.

-At the 2025 UCI Para-cycling Track World Championships in Rio de Janeiro, Brazil, she won three gold medals - Women's Elimination C4, Women's 1 km Time Trial C4 and Women's Scratch Race C4.
+In October 2025, she represented Australia at the 2025 UCI Para-cycling Track World Championships and won gold medals in the elimination C4, 1 km time trial C4, and scratch race C4 events.

+In August 2026, she competed at the 2026 Commonwealth Games and won gold medals in the individual pursuit C4-5 and 1 km time trial C4-5 events.
+During the individual pursuit she set a Commonwealth Games and World record time of 4:49.648.
+During the 1 km time trial she set a Commonwealth Games and World record time of 1:09.667.

 Personal life

 In 2023, Neyland was diagnosed with facioscapulohumeral muscular dystrophy, a progressive neuromuscular condition that causes muscle weakness and loss.
 She works as an osteopath.

+Recognition

+In 2026, awarded with Hannah Macdougall the Elite Sportsperson of the Year at the Victorian Disability Sport & Recreation Awards.